UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 We'll be using some basic example applications to demonstrate publishing routes in each of these three application scenarios.

-### Process and code examples
+## Process and code examples

+### Scenario 1 - Traffic from the internet to application-1

-First I'll create a project called routersharding and the 3 applications to demonstrate with.
+First we'll create a project called `routersharding` and the three applications to demonstrate with:

 ```
 $ oc new-project routersharding